The miniature copy of Turkish sites

 The complex also houses a gift shop, a restaurant with indoor and outdoor seating, a cafe, a shopping centre, a cinema, an exhibition hall, a library, a playground, a labyrinth and an open air theatre.
 It is also a place children can enjoy and have fun.

 Miniaturk gets mixed reviews from visitors.
 However, it is nonetheless a good option to spend a sunny day in Istanbul with children while soaking up a bit of Turkish history.
-It’s best, of course to join Istanbul city Tour and see the originals.
+It’s best, of course to join Istanbul city Tour or private Istanbul tour and see the originals.